 Succession planning model

-This succession planning model is an adaptation from Groves (2005), who proposed an integrated leadership development and succession planning model.
-Talent developed and spotted, identified, actively developed in leadership programs, and prepared for succession.
-We changed this model to make it more applicable to succession planning.
+The succession planning model depicted below is an adaptation of Groves (2005), who proposed an integrated leadership development and succession planning model.
+Talent is developed, and leadership talent is spotted, identified, actively developed in leadership programs, and prepared for succession.
+We tweaked this model to make it more applicable to succession planning.

-We will explain each step of this succession planning model in detail in the next section, as well as the preconditions required for effective succession planning.
+We will explain each step of this succession planning model in detail in the next section.
+We’ll also dive into the preconditions required for effective succession planning.

 Preconditions for succession planning